-Historically in our churches in America women have always attended church more than men.
-According to one online article titled “Quick facts on the gender gap”, sixty-one percent women attend church more than the thirty-nine of men.
-Almost twenty-five percent women who are married attend church without their husbands because they do not see the importance going to church with their spouse, They choose to stay home because they choose to watch a sporting event, go fishing with the boys or wash and wax their car.
+Historically our churches in America women have always attended church more than men.
+According to one online article titled “Quick facts on the gender gap”, sixty-one percent of women attend church more than the thirty-nine of men.
+Almost twenty-five percent women who are married attend church without their husbands because they do not see the importance going to church with their spouse, The men in their lives choose to stay home because they want to watch a sporting event, go fishing with the boys or wash or wax their car.

 During the midweek bible studies and prayer meetings in church “seventy to eight percent of the members who go to those services are women.
-The seventy percent of young boys who come to church with their mothers, grandmothers and aunts as they get older choose to stop coming to church because they see a lack of male involvement in the church.
+The seventy percent of young boys who attend church come with their mothers, grandmothers, and aunts.
+However, as the young men get older choose they stop coming to church because they see a lack of male involvement in the church.

-Now you may say Elder Strong III the reason why we go to church is because it is the place where we corporately come together to worship and praise the Lord.
-That is a true statement my sister or brother, we come to worship the Lord and not for the purpose to see people.
-Yes I believe a church should be concerned about every person, male and female, young and old.
-However, when a church does not have a strong culture of ministering to men issues they will not be able to attract and keep men in their church on fire for the Lord.
+Now you may say Elder Strong the reason why people go to church is that they see it as a place where we collectively come together to worship and hear a Sunday morning message.
+Now that is true my sister or brother, however, we should come to hear a word from the Lord and not a feel-good message from man.
+Yes, I believe a church should be concerned about every person, male and female, young and old.
+However, when a church does not have a strong culture of ministering to men they will not be able to attract and keep men in their church on fire for the Lord.
 I believe a church which has a vibrant men’s ministry will have men who have a high level of satisfaction with their married, family and personal life.
 An effective men’s ministry I believe should be word based, it will hold men accountable to God and it is a place of confidentiality.

 Now as he walked by the sea of Galilee, he saw Simon and Andrew his brother casting a net into the sea: for they were fishers.